Our vision and presence has been strengthened through the explicit understanding of all aspects and acknowledging their importance.

 Universal accessibility without any limits.
 Adjustable to stairsteps or elevated surfaces providing accessibility even in places without stairs, such as archaeological sites.

-Key features include a high strength-to-weight ratio, complete autonomy for 30 cycles of 10 stairsteps, safe operation on angle inclination of up to 35 degrees, and lifting capacity of up to 350 kg.
+Key features include a complete autonomy for 30 cycles of 10 stairsteps, safe operation on angle inclination of up to 35 degrees, and lifting capacity of up to 350 kg.

 Title: Portable and foldable robotic wheelchair ramp with no installation footprint, disrupting the universal accessibility of wheelchair users and people with impaired mobility